-The Church of San Ginés, is located in the street of the General Rade.
+The Church of San Ginés, is located in the street Church s/n.
 It was erected in the place where the old Muslim mosque was and came to replace another consecrated one from 1505, to Our Lady of the Incarnation, which probably could have been located in the hill of the Castle.

 Its construction began around 1550 by the architect Juan de Orea, and did not end until the immediate dates of the rebellion of the Moors.
 Its style is Renaissance with notorious influences of the Mudejar Granada.
 It consists of three naves separated by two arcades that are supported by stone columns of oval section.